 I’m not saying this is the healthiest solution, but most kids will eat almost anything if it’s in fry form.
 Try sweet potatoes, green beans, onions and maybe even zucchini strips.

 Celery juice is all the rage.
-While I haven’t tried this yet, juice is one of the easier places to include flavors and to start getting kids used to the tastes of certain vegetables.
+While I haven’t tried this yet, juice is one of the easier places to include hidden veggie foods and flavors to start getting kids used to the tastes of certain vegetables.
 I know most kids won’t be trying celery juice anytime soon but certain juices can be great places to start introducing those tastes.
 Specifically, a beet lemonade is delicious (I had this last week at a restaurant), or maybe they’ll drink tomato juice or an apple carrot juice.